intanwardhani/immo-ml-deployment/README.md

 # About Me
+Machine learning and deployment were new to me.
+No doubt, it was daunting and a very intense learning process.
+However, more than anything, it challenged my patience, conscientiousness, grit, and adaptability in learning something new and complex.
+This project has provided me with not only some hands-on fundamentals of machine-learning and (somewhat) production-ready deployment, but also the structural thinking to tackle future projects.
+I still have many things to learn and practise (always do), but I feel equipped to do just that :wink:

 # Overview
 This is part of the Machine Learning solo project at BeCode Data Science &amp; AI Bootcamp 2025.
+This deployment repository is auto-synced with my training repository (link).
+This autosync allows model trainings to be done separately in the training repo with each recently-trained model versioned and pushed automatically into this deployment repo.

 # Timeline
 --- Day 1 (1 Dec 2025) ---